devblackops/presentations/RTPSUG_Infrastructure_Testing/PITCHME.md

 ### So software testing...

+Verifies one or more of the following:

 @ul
-- Evaluates one or more properties of interest in a piece of software or service
-### <br>
-##### These properties could be:
-- Meets the requirements that guided its design and development
+- Requirements that guided its design and development
 - Responds correctly to all kinds of inputs
 - Performs its functions within an acceptable time
-- It is sufficiently usable
+- It is sufficiently usable (fit for purpose)
-- Can be run it its intended environments
+- Can be run it its intended environment(s)
 - Achieves the result its stakeholders desire
 @ulend